 Allen Carr Easyway

 I hate SO MUCH that this TERRIBLE book worked!
-I read it from cover to cover in the first week of my quit, it’s badly written, repetitive, and some of the language is unfortunate but it did so much for my frame of mind regarding smoking and quitting.
+I read it from cover to cover in the first week of my quit: it’s poorly written, repetitive, and some of the language is unfortunate but it did so much for my frame of mind regarding smoking and quitting.
 Essentially, it placed the thought in my head that I wasn’t giving anything up, in fact I was gaining the chance to not have to smoke any more.
 Of everything I did while quitting, I’d argue it was the fundamental shift in belief reading this book gave me that made the biggest difference.

 Smoke Free App

 And that’s it.
-The three elements outlined here make up the recipe that led to success for me.
+The three elements I’ve outlined here make up the recipe that led to success for me.
 I don’t have to smoke anymore because I’m no longer a smoker and the feeling is wild.
-I haven’t had any cravings for ages, they stopped completely after I realised that checking the stop smoking subreddit was the only time I was having cravings or thinking about smoking, so I haven’t recommended anything like that here.
+I haven’t had any real cravings for ages, they stopped completely after I realised that checking the stop smoking subreddit was the only time I was having cravings or thinking about smoking, so I haven’t recommended anything like that here.

 As I said at the beginning, different things work for different people.
-You may not get on with something I’ve recommended here and of course none of my advice is intended to replace that of your doctor.
+You may not get on with something I’ve recommended and of course none of my advice is intended to replace that of your doctor.
 Similarly, if you don’t like the sound of my recommendations then try something else, there’s a wealth of stuff out there to try.
 Ultimately, if you’re considering quitting then why not just give it a go, you have nothing to lose and everything to gain.